AnonymousRes/HPformer/README.md

+<h1 align="center">HPformer: Low-Parameter Transformer with
+Temporal Dependency Hierarchical Propagation for Health Informatics</h1>

+This is the PyTorch implementation of the HPformer paper.

 Usage Guidelines
 =========================
 Under the relevant agreements, we do not provide the MIMIC-IV data itself.
 You must acquire the data yourself from https://mimic.physionet.org/.
 Specifically, download the CSVs.